stackup-wallet/keystore/doc/spec.md

 Implementing a Merkle tree effectively addresses these concerns:

 - A `Verifier` adhering to the proposed interface can implement any arbitrary validation logic.
-- Gas efficiency is optimized by storing only the root hash in a single storage slot and handles verification in `O(log n)` space and time complexity (`n` equal to the total number of nodes).
+- Gas cost is optimized by storing only the root hash in a single storage slot and handles verification in `O(log n)` space and time complexity (`n` equal to the total number of nodes).

 This design decision also introduces important implications regarding privacy and data availability.
 By keeping the full configuration set offchain, accounts consequently benefit from enhanced privacy and allows them to selectively disclose validation details only when necessary.
 For instance, an account configured with an N/M guardian scheme can keep each guardian private until social recovery flows are explicitly triggered.